joshpalli/aws-projects/Serverless Data Lake/Part 2 - Data Cataloging/Part 2.1 - Cataloging Data/README.md

 4. CreateGlueCrawler.png - An image confirming the creation of my AWS Glue Crawler.
 5. TableCreatedByGlueCrawler.png - An image confirming the creation of a table from my Glue Crawler.
 6. TableCreationAWSGlue.png - An additional image confirming that the table was created.
+7. RanGlueCrawler.png - An image confirming the running of the Glue Crawler and the time it took to complete its function.